 Porches must replicate the original dimensions when replaced.

-Porch and sidewalk railings must be wrought iron or aluminum, and painted black.
-Alternative wood or wood composite railings may be permitted if they are in alignment with the character of the block/group and do not disrupt the quality and character of the community.
+Porch and sidewalk railings must be wrought iron or aluminum (“metal”), and painted black.
+Alternative wood or wood composite railings may be permitted or white metal railings may be permitted if they are in alignment with the character of the block/group and do not disrupt the quality and character of the community.
+For example, homes with a covered front porch and white columns may be permitted to install matching wood or metal railings.

 Front and side street sidewalks must be concrete.